logsem/trillium/README.md

 | Paxos, learner spec   | [`aneris/examples/consensus/paxos_learner.v`](aneris/examples/consensus/paxos_learner.v)                 | `learner_spec`                                                                                                          |
 | Corollary 4.2         | [`aneris/examples/consensus/paxos_adequacy.v`](aneris/examples/consensus/paxos_adequacy.v)               | `simulates`, `paxos_correct_impl`                                                                                       |

+## Differences between the paper and formalization

+### Omitted details

+The weakest precondition rules of the formalisation use a continuation passing style as it is easier to work with in Coq.
+They are also strengthened by guarding their assumptions using later modalities, to more easily apply them in the context of Iris invariants.
+These differences were not reflected in the paper for brevity sake.
+Note that the expressivity of the logic remains the same between the paper and the formalisation.

+### Improvements since the submission of the paper

+Since the submission of the paper we have continued the development of the formalisation, and have made various improvements to the fuel layer that we will reflect in the final version of the paper.
+This primarily pertains to Section 3.3 which no longer accurately reflects the state of the artifact.
+While the general idea remains the same, the definitions no longer correspond exactly.

 ## Git submodule dependencies

 This project uses git submodules to manage dependencies with other Coq